 Once detailed planning permission is granted, any felling may be carried out which is directly required to enable the development to go ahead.

-A register of Tree Works applications and decisions is available online, and searches can be performed by either the TM reference or the address.
+A register of Tree Works applications and decisions are available online, and searches can be performed by either the TM reference or the address.
 In addition you can check on the Weekly list which includes all Tree works Applications.

 You can find out more about Tree Preservation Orders in the following: